Are there circumstances under which a voter can be required to Vote by Mail?

 Candidate qualifications and filing requirements are specific to each elected office.
 For general information regarding candidate qualifications, filing requirements, filing periods, campaign statement/financial disclosure reporting, call 650.312.5222 or review the Candidates & Campaigns section of this website.
 If you are interested in running for a City office, you should contact your City Clerk for more information.

 May I sign a petition if I am not registered to vote?

-How can I find out my districts (congressional, legislative, supervisorial, etc.)?
+How can I find out my districts and/or who my representatives are (congressional, legislative, supervisorial, etc.)?

-Contact the San Mateo County Registration & Elections Division at 650.312.5222, visit our website homepage or check your Sample Ballot & Official Voter Information Pamphlet.
+Contact the San Mateo County Registration & Elections Division at 650.312.5222, select “Am I Registered to Vote/Ballot Tracking” on our web site, or check your Sample Ballot & Official Voter Information Pamphlet.